Friday of the 24th Week in Ordinary Time

 Martyrs are Preachers!

-In her reflection for Friday of the 24th Week in Ordinary Time Cycle 2, Sr. Ruth Anne Henderson speaks about the Korean Martyrs, including Andrew Kim Taegon and Paul Chong Hasang, who died for their belief in Christ’s resurrection.
+In her reflection for Friday of the 24th Week in Ordinary Time Cycle 2, Ruth Anne Henderson speaks about the Korean Martyrs, including Andrew Kim Taegon and Paul Chong Hasang, who died for their belief in Christ’s resurrection.

 Drawing on St. Paul’s letter to the Corinthians, she explains that these martyrs preached through their sacrifice, not just their words.
 Their unwavering faith in Christ’s victory over death shows the power of belief and the hope of eternal life.
 Their witness reminds us that Christ’s resurrection is central to our faith, and they inspire us to live boldly for Him.